pirazor/ConnectedWise-CAVmodule-CARMA/README.md

 # Connected Wise - AutoConnect

-Connected Wise<sup>SM</sup> focuses on research and development to support the deployment of connected automated vehicles, while advancing automated driving technology safety, security, data, and artificial intelligence.
+Connected Wise focuses on research and development to support the deployment of connected automated vehicles, while advancing automated driving technology safety, security, data, and artificial intelligence.

 AutoConnect is a platform environment built ontop of USDOT's extensible platform CARMA for controlling SAE level 2 connected automated vehicles (CAVs).
 It provides a demonstration and testing interface along with the backend infrastructure.